Which languages are spoken in the UK?

 As the global economy accelerates, the flow of information, investment and industry across international borders means that people with different languages and cultures follow the opportunities this creates.

-The UK is one of the strongest economies in Europe and has had years of low inflation, low unemployment, relatively low interest rates and the City of London is now one of the world’s major financial centres “ this all leads to an attractive proposition when attracting migrants.
+The UK is one of the strongest economies in Europe and has had years of low inflation, low unemployment, relatively low-interest rates and the City of London is now one of the world’s major financial centres “ this all leads to an attractive proposition when attracting migrants.

 This has lead to an increasingly culturally (and linguistically) diverse UK.

-To illustrate this point the graph below shows the growth in the number of people that were not born the United Kingdom that are now currently residing here.
+To illustrate this point the graph below shows the growth in the number of people that were not born in the United Kingdom that are now currently residing here.
 The figures were part of a survey done by the Institute for Public Policy Research (IPRR) entitled the New Immigrant Communities Study.
 It shows that there are 4.3 million people living in the UK (and consuming public services and products) that were not born here.

 Given that this figure has grown at 38% between the years of 1991-2001 we have assumed that this growth will continue (safe assumption given the new entrants in the EU).
 This played forward gives a figure of approx 6 million people living but not born in the UK in 2011, 10% of the UK population.